adityakasralkar/invoice-app/README.md

 ```

 ## Project Status
-- The User Authentication functionality is in Development
+- The User Route and User Authentication functionality is in Development